 Ashworth ends the opening of his book by saying that:

 “Live and let live was endemic to trench warfare… it is an insufficiently researched aspect of the trench war; and… one can know neither how men endured the war nor the nature of the war experience, without also knowing how trench fighters controlled some conditions of their existence”.

-It appears that more than 35 years on, Professor Weber is helping Ashworth to shed more light on this fascinating area of trench warfare.
+It appears that almost years on, Professor Weber is helping Ashworth to shed more light on this fascinating area of trench warfare.